-- Operators must immediately notify their base chief whenever their license is expired, suspended, revoked, made subject to restriction or otherwise made invalid. - Operators must inform their base chief, prior to driving a coach again, if they are arrested or cited for driving under the influence, reckless driving, physical control of vehicle under the influence, vehicular assault, vehicular homicide, or negligent driving.
-This requirement is for the citation, not the conviction. - Operators must notify their base chief in writing whenever they are convicted of a traffic offense, other than a parking ticket, within five calendar days.
+- Metro operators must, when driving a commercial motor vehicle, have in their possession a valid CDL and current CDL medical examiner's certification (original or copy).
+If an operator does not have a valid CDL and a valid medical certificate, he or she shall not operate a commercial motor vehicle. - Operators whose medical examiners certificate is accompanied by a waiver must immediately inform their base chief prior to operating a commercial motor vehicle.
+Medical Examiners may require CDL waivers for a number of medical conditions.
+Metro does not accept all medical waivers; your base chief will consult with Transit Disability Services to ensure that an individual waiver is acceptable. - Operators must immediately notify their base chief whenever their license is expired, suspended, revoked, made subject to restriction or otherwise made invalid. - Operators must immediately inform their base chief, prior to driving a coach again, if they are arrested or cited for driving under the influence, reckless driving, physical control of vehicle under the influence, vehicular assault, vehicular homicide, or negligent driving.
+This requirement is for the citation, not the conviction. - Operators must immediately notify their base chief in writing whenever they are convicted of a traffic offense, other than a parking ticket, within five calendar days.
 Conviction includes a finding of guilt, a plea of guilty, voluntary payment of a fine, or a forfeiture of bond or collateral. - Operators must immediately notify their base chief if they are unable to obtain medical certification or if medical certification has been revoked or suspended. - Operators are prohibited from possessing more than one driver's license. - Operators must submit written notification of a change of address to the Washington State Department of Licensing (DOL) within 10 calendar days using a form supplied by DOL. - Operators must notify the DOL of all out-of-state traffic convictions within thirty calendar days.